 Zayna Connor, PhD, Independent Consultant, ZMC Consulting Inc.

 Zayna Connor, PhD, is an independent consultant with ZMC Consulting Inc. She is active in the AFS committee activities, AFS consortium research projects and ASTM Additive Manufacturing Committee and American Society of Materials and is a past chair of the Technical Books Committee.
 Connor has spent more than 30 years working in materials, castings, forgings extrusions and rolled products.
 She has helped develop casting suppliers in China, Poland, Turkey, Italy, the U.S., Mexico, the U.K. and Canada.
 Previously, she was the R&D manager for non-heat-treated alloys at Alcan Rolled Products.

-April Cooke, PhD, Senior Process Engineer, Seurat Technologies Inc.
+April Cooke, PhD, Principal Process Engineer, Seurat Technologies Inc.

 April Cooke, PhD, has excelled in the additive manufacturing field as a two-time postdoctoral appointee at NIST; engineering R&D manager at 3D Systems; advanced manufacturing process engineer at CCAM; and additive manufacturing specialist at TRUMPF.
-Cooke’s past work focused on metal and polymer-based powder-bed fusion, 3D-printing, directed energy deposition and standards development.
+Cooke’s past work focused on metal and polymer-based powder-bed fusion, 3D-printing, directed energy deposition, and standards development.
 In 2013, she received the International Freeform and Additive Manufacturing Excellence Award given at the Solid Freeform Fabrication Symposium.
-Currently, Cooke is a principal process engineer at Seurat Technologies, where she optimizes process conditions and develops parameters for Seurat’s Area Printing technology.
+Currently, Cooke is Principal Process Engineer at Seurat Technologies, where she optimizes process conditions and develops parameters for Seurat’s Area Printing technology and its applications.

 Denis Cormier, PhD, Earl W. Brinkman Professor, Rochester Institute of Technology